 Annual chrysanthemum also called as Garland chrysanthemum, botanically known as Chrysanthemum coronarium L., is an annual under the chrysanthemum group of flowers.
 It is different from pluriannual or florist chrysanthemum in many aspects.
 It is relatively short duration crop and less photosensitive.

-It is more hardy, vigorous and grows taller.
+Chrysanthemum coronarium L., more hardy, vigorous and grows taller.
 Its flowers are in various shades of yellow, white, having single or double forms.
 They are hermaphrodite.
 The plant is self-fertile and seed propagated.
 It is typically used for bedding in landscape gardening as well as garland making.
 Typically, flowers are used to create garlands, veni, hair adornments and floral arrangements for religious and social gatherings.
 The taller varieties of annual chrysanthemum are great border plants, whereas, the shorter varieties can be grown as edging plants.
 In addition, it is utilized as a potted plant and blooms are prepared for bouquets, vases and flower decoration.

 Growth and flower production can be affected by spacing.
 It is opined by various researchers that closer spacing accommodates more number of plants but deteriorates the quality of flowers and reduces yield per plant.
 Wider planting on the other hand could lead to improper use of natural resources including soil, fertilizers and water.
 So, optimum spacing is required to produce better quality flowers as well as higher yield.